ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ### SSH Keys

-Ssh keys are an access credential used by the Secure Shell (SSH) access protocol.
+Ssh keys are an access credential used by the Secure Shell (SSH) protocol.
 For this a key pair is created comprised of a private key and a public key.
 The private key remains on a user's system and should not be shared.
 The public key will be uploaded to the remote system, here `~/.ssh` directory of a user's account on the HPCC cluster.
 Ssh key based access works analogous to how a key and a lock are used in the real world, where one uniquely fits into the other.
 Access can only be established if the private key on a user's system _fits_ the public key on the remote system.

-The following show how to create an ssh key pair from the command-line in a [terminal](#terminal) and upload the public key to the remote system.
+The following introduces how to create an ssh key pair from the command-line in a [terminal](#terminal) and upload the public key to the remote system.
 The latter upload will only work if a user can access the remote system, _e.g._ via temporary [Password+DUO](#passwordduo) access.
 User without this option have to email their public ssh key to [suppor@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu) so that the systems administrator can upload the